Skip to content

 Membership Rights

-Membership Status.
-Students extended a membership offer through this process are considered full members of NSLJ, but must complete all requirements asked of other full members during the spring semester to retain full member status.
-NSLJ retains the option to revoke full membership until the end of the spring semester if requirements are not fulfilled.
+Full Membership Status.
+Members who join via Comment-On are considered full members of NSLJ.
+Accordingly, full members are expected to complete requirements asked of any other member to retain their member status (e.g., research, spading).
+NSLJ retains the option to revoke membership if requirements are not fulfilled.

-Consideration for Publication.
-Student articles selected by NSLJ will be strongly considered for publication in an upcoming issue.
 In the event there is no space available for publication, NSLJ will assist with publication elsewhere.
-NSLJ has the right of first refusal for all articles submitted through the comment-on process.
+NSLJ has the right of first refusal for all articles submitted through Comment-On.

-If you have any questions, please contact our Managing Editor at managingeditor@nslj.org.
+If you have any questions, please contact our Editor-in-Chief at EIC@nslj.org or our Notes Editor Team at CommentOn@nslj.org.